apjames93/brick-breaker-game/README.md

-brick breaker make with javaScript and canvas
+brick breaker made with javaScript and canvas

 play it at https://brick-breaker-game.firebaseapp.com